amblified/gofan/README.md

 The client will now detect different events:
 - **ShouldUpgrade**: there exists a better suited (a faster) fan mode for the current temperature
 - **ShouldDowngrade**: there exists a better suited (a slower) fan mode for the current temperature
 - **UnmonitoredDeviceChange**: another party changed the current fan mode.
-This could be achieved using for example `echo level 2 | sudo /proc/acpi/ibm/fan`.
+This could be achieved using for example `echo level 2 | sudo tee /proc/acpi/ibm/fan`.
 In my case my laptop sometimes turns on the fan on max speed upon plugging in AC.
 - **TimedOut**: using the example config file, the client times out after 1 minute (`"standard": "1m"`).

 If any of the listed events fires, the client will determine the best suited fan mode for the current cpu-temperature and send it to the server.